orubel/Beapi-API-Framework/README.md

 - **Localized API Cache:** returned resources are cached,stored and updated with requesting ROLE/AUTH.
 Domains extend a base class that auto update this cache upon create/update/delete.
 This speeds up your api REQUEST/RESPONSE x10

-- **Built-In Profiler:** Profile your API's and have them deliver a metrics report of time it takes for every class/method to deliver so you can optimize queries, methods services
+- **Built-In Stats Reporting:** Statistics on all api calls (and errors) are stored and can be called up at any time for reporting tooling.

 ***